CruxConnect/crux-docs/_product_retailer/get_item_detail.md

 : (string) Universal Unique Identifier for the Item

 skus
-: (list) The Stock Keeping Units (SKUs) list contains individual SKUs, or Item-variants, with their SKU-level data
+: (array) The Stock Keeping Units (SKUs) array contains individual SKUs, or Item-variants, with their SKU-level data

 restrict_from_marketplaces
-: (list) The Restrict From Marketplaces parameter indicates the marketplaces where sales for this Item are not permitted
+: (array) The Restrict From Marketplaces parameter indicates the marketplaces where sales for this Item are not permitted

 supplier
 : (object) The Supplier object contains the uuid for the Supplier and the Supplier name